sdiehl/wiwinwlh/tutorial.md

 This is a guide for working software engineers who have an interest in Haskell but don't know Haskell yet.
-I presume you know some basics about how your operating system works, the shell, and the some fundamentals of other imperative programming languages.
-If you are a Python or Java software engineer with no experience with Haskell this is the executive summary of Haskell theory and practice for you.
+I presume you know some basics about how your operating system works, the shell, and some fundamentals of other imperative programming languages.
+If you are a Python or Java software engineer with no Haskell experience, this is the executive summary of Haskell theory and practice for you.
 We'll delve into a little theory as needed to explain concepts but no more than necessary.
 If you're looking for a pure introductory tutorial, this probably isn't the right start for you, however this can be read as a companion to other introductory texts.

 There is no particular order to this guide, other than the first chapter which